 Days Played: 66

 Kathy was far from the flashiest survivor, but her game had the backbone for longevity and the potential for a big payday twice over.
-She would’ve been a much stronger winner for Marquesas than Vecepia, and had she separated her heart from her head in All-Stars, she could’ve taken that one, too.
-Instead, history will look back on her as a great player rather than a successful one.
+She would’ve been a much stronger winner for Marquesas than Vecepia Towery, benefiting from an, at the time, genuinely transformational arc over the course of the season that put her in an excellent position to win until she was outplayed at the final bell by Vecepia who cut a last-minute deal with Neleh Dennis during the final challenge.
+And had she separated her heart from her head in All-Stars, she could’ve taken that one, too, if she had found out a way to cut Lex before he cut her in the late-game.
+Instead, history will look back on her as a great player rather than a successful one, but I’ll never forget or stop appreciating Kathy for her strong narrative pull on both of her seasons and for proving that the “alliance of 1” strategy could be a powerful one before it was perfected by Sandra Diaz-Twine a couple of years later.

 Days Played: 51